playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 }
 ```

 If we wanted to type the `logTheValue` function, we'd want to make sure to use a type generic for the input parameter `item`.
-By doing so, we could use that same geneeric for the return prop of `loggedValue` to ensure they both have the same typing.
+By doing so, we could use that same generic for the return prop of `loggedValue` to ensure they both have the same typing.
 To do this, we could do so inline:

 ```typescript
 // Because this is an `async` function, we want to wrap the returned type value in a Promise